The best Christmas markets in Europe for 2025

 GHENT

-In the shadow of Ghent cathedral’s Gothic buttresses there are pine-scented laneways of little wooden huts demarcating the Belgian city’s Winterfeesten area (from Sint-Baafsplein to the end of Korenmarkt), one of Europe’s most enchanting Christmas markets.
-Stalls sell the usual trinkets, but you can find warming snacks and drinks typical to Belgium, too (tartiflette, cartons of frites, waffles, super-strength beer in the Moose Bar).
-Glow-y goodwill permeates the city: the canals are strung with lights and the slightly vampiric-looking Count’s Castle gets a touch of tinsel too.
+In the shadow of Ghent cathedral’s Gothic buttresses, there are pine-scented laneways of little wooden huts demarcating the Belgian city’s Winterfeesten area (from Sint-Baafsplein to the end of Korenmarkt), one of Europe’s most enchanting Christmas markets.
+Stalls sell the usual trinkets, but you can find warming snacks and drinks typical to Belgium, too (tartiflette, cartons of frites, waffles, super-strength beer).
+Glow-y goodwill permeates the city: the canals are strung with lights and the slightly vampiric-looking Count’s Castle gets a touch of tinsel — and a pop-up bar in its atmospheric vaults — too.

-Stocking fillers See the snow-dusted city from above on a Ferris wheel and zip around the roller rink.
-Ghent’s magical ‘light plan’ makes the city glow, and festivities end with a bang — or several sparkling ones — at the New Year’s Eve fireworks display.
+Stocking fillers See the snow-dusted city from above on a Ferris wheel and glide around the ice rink.
+Ghent’s magical ‘light plan’ makes the city glow and DJs get merry revellers rocking around the Christmas trees that decorate cosy chalets.
+Festivities end with a bang — or several sparkling explosions — at the New Year’s Eve fireworks display.
+Corks are a’popping on 6 and 7 December at Wintercircus, where a Raw Wine Bazaar makes a few noses rosy.

 Stay Pillows Grand Hotel Reylof is a Louis XIV-style townhouse with poetic leanings on the outside and a cosy modern hideaway within.